 - Non-convertible debentures (NCDs) (for moderate risk takers with an investment horizon of 2-3 years) – look for NCDs offering attractive rates of return.
 Before investing, take a look at the company’s financials (whether it is growing) and its balance sheet (avoid heavily indebted players).
 Avoid NCDs that are rated lower than Double-A.

 - Monthly Income Plans (MIPs) (for moderate risk takers with an investment horizon of 2-3 years) – MIPs invest in both equity and debt in a pre-determined ratio where tilt is towards debt.

 - Dynamic bond funds (for moderate risk takers with an investment horizon of at least 3 years)- herein, the fund manager invests only in debt papers but has the freedom to buy short or long duration papers depending on his view of interest rates in the economy.

-- Balanced Funds ( for high risk takers and a investment horizon of at least 3-5 years)
+- Balanced Funds ( for high-risk takers and an investment horizon of at least 3-5 years)

 These funds invest in both equity and debt in a pre-determined ratio wherein tilt is towards equity.

-If you need handholding as you walk on the path to invest or rebalancing your portfolio, don’t hesitate to seek assistance of a Certified Financial Planner (CFP), who is a mark of knowledge and trust .
-A Certified Financial Planner (CFP) acts as a GPS for your financial life and helps you face the headwinds of low interest rates, changing economic conditions as well as take advantage of tailwinds like rising equity markets in a planned manner.
+A Certified Financial Planner (CFP) acts as a GPS for your financial life and helps you face the headwinds of low-interest rates, changing economic conditions as well as take advantage of tailwinds like rising equity markets in a planned manner.